Main tasks of the ombudswoman

 The individual tasks are as follows:

-• The ombudswoman will immediately assess conclusiveness and plausibility of any information received and – if possible – whether the informant can be considered trustworthy.
+• The ombudswoman will immediately assess conclusiveness and plausibility of any information received and – if possible – whether the reporter can be considered trustworthy.
 Furthermore, she will generally make a legal pre-assessment.
 Whenever possible, the ombudswoman will immediately inform the company about the receipt of any information.

 • The ombudswoman will record the information in a transparent and comprehensible way (if necessary, in anonymous form) and will forward such information to SHS – Compliance Governance without any delay.

 • If necessary, Compliance Governance will have the issue submitted by the ombudswoman investigated by an appropriate internal body or by external experts.
-The investigations must not have the purpose to investigate or find out the informant’s identity.
+The investigations must not have the purpose to investigate or find out the reporter's identity.
 Compliance Governance shall properly inform the ombudswoman about the course and the results of the investigation.

-• The ombudswoman will let the informant know about the result of the investigations and measures taken to the extent possible.
+• The ombudswoman will let the reporter know about the result of the investigations and measures taken to the extent possible.
 In this respect, she will also take account of the interests of the employees affected, as well as of the relevant data protection regulations.

 • If requested, the ombudswoman will report to the audit committee of the SHS supervisory board.